hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consider creating an error_handling function for exceptions which takes a screenshot & throws an input together with the above suggestion
 - [ ] Create 'master' scripts after breaking out directory scripts into smaller pieces--i.e. 'login' can be a 'master' script; 'fill_search_field' & the like can be built out further as well
 - [ ] Create an explanation .md file to define & explain the differences between 'locate', 'get', 'access', 'build', 'handle', etc. functions--'access' & 'get' functions have some overlap, & specifically defining differences would be incredibly beneficial
+- [ ] Add 'county' as an instance variable to document class---could be handled in 'transform_document_list' functions & wouldn't need to be passed around as often

 ### Imports To Do